mderler/index-cards-app/docs/userstories/userstory_09.md

 ## Description

-The user is greeted with a list of all existing topics.
+The user clicks on the history button and sees his past practise sessions.

 ## Input

+Button click

 ## Internal state change

--   Return all topics from database
+-   Return all practise sessions from database

 ## Output

--   List of topics
+-   List of practise session
--   No topics found
+-   No practise sessions found

 ## Errors